oVirt/ovirt-site/source/vdsm/developers.html.md

        # cat /sys/module/kvm_intel/parameters/nested
         N

-*   2) In that case, it's disabled, to enable:
+*   2) In that case, it's disabled, to enable (can be via modprobe conf as well):

        # vi /etc/default/grub